anandgavai/Golang-tools/README.md

 ## change yoru .bashrc file to

-export GOROOT=/usr/local/go  # location where GO is installed
+export GOROOT=/usr/local/go  # This is the place where go gets insalled

-export GOPATH=$GOROOT/bin    # combines GOROOT and points to go execution code
+export GOPATH=$GOROOT/bin    # This is the place where you can create different projects and each project has 3 sub folder by default src, pkg and bin

 export PATH="/usr/local/bin:$GOROOT:$GOPATH:$PATH"